-IDF_INSTALL_TARGETS: Comma-separated list of IDF targets to install toolchains for, or
+IDF_INSTALL_TARGETS: Comma-separated list of ESP-IDF targets to install toolchains for, or

 allto install toolchains for all targets.
 Selecting specific targets reduces the amount of data downloaded and the size of the resulting Docker image.
-Default is
+The default is

 To use these arguments, pass them via the

 --build-arg command line option.
-For example, the following command will build a Docker image with a shallow clone of ESP-IDF v4.4.1 and tools for ESP32-C3, only:
+For example, the following command builds a Docker image with a shallow clone of ESP-IDF v4.4.1 and tools for ESP32-C3 only:

 --build-arg IDF_INSTALL_TARGETS=esp32c3 \